bradleyjay/datadog_test/datadog/answers.md

 ![Alert Monitor Creation](images/3_2_EmailWarning.png)

+---
-> **Bonus Question:** Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
-Set up two scheduled downtimes for this monitor:
+> ***Bonus Question:*** *Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
+Set up two scheduled downtimes for this monitor:*
-> - One that silences it from 7pm to 9am daily on M-F,
+> - *One that silences it from 7pm to 9am daily on M-F,*
-> - And one that silences it all day on Sat-Sun.
-> - Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.
+---

+## **Bonus Question Response:** Schedule Alert downtime: 7PM to 9AM, Monday-Friday
 The [guide](https://docs.datadoghq.com/monitors/downtimes/) for Scheduling monitor downtime recommends doing this through Monitors > Manage Downtime, then pressing the "Schedule Downtime" button.
 I chose to mute only this monitor, and so added ```host:ubuntu-xenial``` under "Group scope."

 Scheduled downtime for weekday evenings and mornings begins at 7:00 PM EST each night, and goes until 9:00 AM the following day: